-Prerequisites: (do not need to meet all of them) 2.9 or below academic grade in Introduction to ILO Elective, 1.9 or below HOW grade in prior English course, 2.5 or below academic grade in prior English course, Tier 2 or 3 team recommendation
+Prerequisites: (do not need to meet all of them) 1.9 or below HOW grade in prior English course, 2.5 or below academic grade in prior English course, Tier 2 or 3 team recommendation

 A GLO in English is an opportunity to practice and improve reading, writing, speaking, and listening skills while studying a topic of choice.
-A GLO provides extra support and guidance as the student practices personalized learning skills.
-Student must have an interest to work independently.
+A GLO provides extra support and quidance as the student practices personalized learning skills.
+Students must have an interest to work independently.
 Off-site time with a community mentor is strongly encouraged.